 Best time to visit

-Unlike island and beach destinations in the Philippines, the capital can be best enjoyed any time of the year because of its many options for both indoor and outdoor activities.
+Unlike island and beach destinations in the Philippines, the capital can be best enjoyed any time of the year because of the many indoor and outdoor activities in Manila.

 Cheapest time to visit Manila